plabayo/rama/README.md

 > and what might still need to be improved.
 >
 > The service is available at <https://fp.ramaproxy.org>.
+>
+> Developers can also make use of <https://echo.ramaproxy.org>,
+> to test if their requests would reach their target in the way they expect it to.

 Rama is async-first using [Tokio](https://tokio.rs/) as its _only_ Async Runtime.
 Please refer to [the examples found in the `./examples` dir](./examples)